EloiStree/2025_01_01_HelloMegaMaskGitKeyToolsRamDB/README.md

 # 2025_01_01_HelloMegaMaskGitKeyToolsRamDB

-A toolbox designed to run on a Raspberry Pi that provides database access and functionality using a Git-based index claim.
+A toolbox designed to run on a Raspberry Pi that provides "ram database access" and functionality using a Git-based index claim.

 ## Concept
 The idea is simple: